PolarCookie/PolarGuides/README.md

 - [ ] Research moving burning steppes to a later time.

 ## Ding80GuidesAllianceTBCsolo.lua
 Same as Ding80GuidesAlliance.lua, but edited for TBC.
-This shifts lvl 14 to go to Redridge instead of 20, as no mount yet.
+This shifts lvl 14 to go to Redridge instead of 20, as you won't have a mount yet.
 Deadmines and stockades are included, it's either that or grind for a full level, otherwise you get into trouble in Duskwood.
-Also changes travel paths to Auberdine.
+Also changes travel paths to and from Auberdine.

 ### Guide todo
 - [ ] Adjust Stormwind City and Eastern Plaguelands coordinates to TBC values.